A Lion Walks Among Us: Political impact

 The show attracted negative comment from politicians in Washington, where Senator Thomas J. Dodd led a Congressional Committee into violence on television.
 The show was shown to the Committee and Treyz was cross examined about the program and said that he did not wish to discourage creative artists by "blue pencilling" their work.

 Treyz later admitted broadcasting the program was a mistake.
 He was fired from ABC, Bus Stop was axed and its executive producer Roy Huggins was unable to get up any other shows with its production company, 20th Century Fox.
 "A Lion Walks Among Us" never screened again on prime time TV.

 Roy Huggins who executive produced the episode later argued in Variety that its intention had been misunderstood:

 A TV critic later described this argument as "Higgins' false premise, distorted description and bogus conclusion."

 Fabian's career

-Fabian was one of the few to benefit from the program, which have a new respect for his acting.
+Fabian was one of the few to benefit from the program, which gave a new respect for his acting.
 "This whole town looks at me differently now – I can feel it", he said.
 "It's a funny thing, though about that show.
 I think if it had been one of Hitchcock's TV shows and with no big name in it, nobody would have heard of it."

 "The reviews were the best I ever got as an actor", he later reflected.
 "I give Altman a lot of credit for that."

 His performance led to him receiving an offer to act in The Dick Powell Show and also The Longest Day.
 He later added: